Kiirtiiii/python-assignments/README.md

 - Lists and Dictionaries
 - Basic Python Programs

-These assignments were completed using Python and VS code
+These assignments were completed using Python and VS code.